jc-773/torahAI_backend/README.md

 There is a good web service resource for receiving Jewish text (https://developers.sefaria.org/reference/getting-started)

-I hit this endpoint, line by line book by book, then stored the result in a MongoDB Atlas collection
+I hit the texts endpoint sefaria has, line by line book by book, then stored the result in a MongoDB Atlas collection

 Once stored, I created a search index doc on the collection